 Do be careful when ordering.
 Sizing can be kind of tricky with this one, so measuring appropriately is essential.
 Depending on your dog’s build, the collar may fit awkwardly, even with accurate sizing.

-7. Pet Life Neoprene Fleece Cooling Collar
+7. Pet Life Neoprene Fleece Cooling Collar for Dogs

 This Pet Life PTCL2RD Neoprene Fleece Cooling collar is an honorable mention to the list.
 It’s definitely not the most task-worthy, but it does the job for most dogs.
 This one is quite comfy, made of fleece lining.
 So, it doesn’t rub around the neck.